 And what kind of weekend should be without a cocktail or two, am I right?

-- Gin – the base spirit of the cocktail.
+- Gin: About 1½–2 oz, depending on how strong you prefer the cocktail.
 Any gin will work, but personally, I prefer a less juniper-forward gin.
 If you don’t like or have gin, neutral vodka or white rum will do.

-- Extra Dry Martini Vermouth – martini with minimal sweetness, which is perfect due to the sweetness of rose jam or syrup.
+- Dry Martini vermouth: Adds depth and balance; optional and easily adjusted.
 Martini’s profile has a subtle bitterness and an aromatic blend of herbs and spices, that’s why it pairs well with rose aroma.

 More Rose-Infused Cocktails